doxygen/doxygen/testing/README.txt

 The runtest.py script responsible for running the tests takes a number of optional parameters:
--id n:        run test with number n only (the option may be specified
+--id n:        run test with number n only (the option may be specified
               multiple times) default is to run all tests.
--updateref:   update the reference files.
+--updateref:   update the reference files.
 Should be used in combination
               with -id to update the reference file(s) for the given test.
--all:         can be used in combination with -updateref to update the
+--all:         can be used in combination with -updateref to update the
               reference files for all tests.
--doxygen exe: run the specified doxygen executable.
+--doxygen exe: run the specified doxygen executable.
--xmllint exe: run the specified xmllint executable.
+--xmllint exe: run the specified xmllint executable.

 The runtest.pl has the following dependenies on 3rd party tools:
 - python  to run the script